pulumi/docs/archetypes/tutorials/single/index.md

     - A [Pulumi Cloud account](https://app.pulumi.com/signup) and [access token](/docs/pulumi-cloud/accounts/#access-tokens)
     - Familiarity with JavaScript, TypeScript, or Python

+# The estimated time, in minutes, for new users to complete the topic.
+estimated_time: 10

 # An optional list of collections that should include this tutorial.
 Collections are defined in data/tutorials/collections.yaml.
+collections:
     - some-collection
 ---